Supratentorial intracranial mass in an adult (an approach)

 The two most useful signs are identifying a CSF cleft (with interposition of pial vessels between the mass and the cortex) and white matter buckling sign.
 Presence of a dural tail is also quite helpful, although one must be mindful of placing too much emphasis on this well known sign as a number of intraparenchymal masses can also result in reactive dural thickening (e.g. PXA).

 If intact cortex is visible between the mass and the adjacent white matter, then this is a very good sign that the mass is extra-axial.
-The converse is, however, not true as in many instances an extra-axial mass can result in marked thinning and/or oedema within the cortex resulting in it being invisible.
-This is not infrequently the case with meningiomas with adjacent oedema.
+The converse is, however, not true as in many instances an extra-axial mass can result in marked thinning and/or edema within the cortex resulting in it being invisible.
+This is not infrequently the case with meningiomas with adjacent edema.

 Next, after having established whether the mass is intra or extra-axial, the location of the lesion needs to be established.
 Essential, and too often incorrect is something as basic as "Which lobe is it in?"
 In many instances you should be able to narrow it down to a specific gyrus, particularly when the lesion is small and superficial.

-Even more importantly, what is its relationship to nearby eloquent areas or major white matter tracts.
+Even more importantly is its relationship to nearby eloquent areas or major white matter tracts.
 Although a comprehensive overview of neuroanatomy is clearly beyond the scope of this article, as a minimum the following regions should be considered:

 - central sulcus separating primary motor from primary sensory cortex